dotnet/AspNetCore.Docs/aspnet/whitepapers/aspnet-web-deployment-content-map.md

 ## Deploying a web application using a continuous integration (CI) process

-- [Continuous Integration and Continuous Delivery (Building Real-World Cloud Apps with Windows Azure).](../aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/continuous-integration-and-continuous-delivery.md)E-book chapter that introduces continuous integration and continuous delivery.
+- [Continuous Integration and Continuous Delivery (Building Real-World Cloud Apps with Windows Azure).](../aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/continuous-integration-and-continuous-delivery.md) E-book chapter that introduces continuous integration and continuous delivery.
 - [How to Deploy a Windows Azure Web Site](https://www.windowsazure.com/en-us/documentation/articles/web-sites-deploy/).
 Explains options and links to resources for deploying web projects to Windows Azure Web Sites.
 Includes a section about automating deployment from source control.
 - [Deploying Web Applications in Enterprise Scenarios](../web-forms/overview/deployment/deploying-web-applications-in-enterprise-scenarios/deploying-web-applications-in-enterprise-scenarios.md).
 40-part tutorial series, shows how to automate deployment in a CI process using Visual Studio 2010 and Team Foundation Server 2010.
 - [Inside the Microsoft Build Engine: Using MSBuild and Team Foundation Build, by Sayed Hashimi and William Bartholomew](http://msbuildbook.com).
 This is a book, not a web resource, but it is an essential guide for learning how to configure MSBuild for continuous integration scenarios.